Tanz0rz/haxe-fmod/extension/functions.md

 ## readfile
 <!-- ReadFile -->
-Cannot be bound.
-It returns a raw wasm heap address, which has no meaning in Haxe.
+verdict: cannot It returns a raw wasm heap address, which has no meaning in Haxe.
 StudioSystem.loadBankMemory() loads a bank from bytes you already hold, and Sound.fromPcm() plays raw PCM you already hold.

 ## memory_free
 <!-- Memory_Free -->
-Cannot be bound.
-It frees a raw pointer from FMOD's heap, which has no meaning in Haxe, and Haxe code never receives one.
+verdict: cannot It frees a raw pointer from FMOD's heap, which has no meaning in Haxe, and Haxe code never receives one.
 Release handles with the release() method of the object that created them.

 ## file_open
 <!-- file_open -->
-Cannot be bound.
-FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## file_close
 <!-- file_close -->
-Cannot be bound.
-FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## file_read
 <!-- file_read -->
-Cannot be bound.
-FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## file_seek
 <!-- file_seek -->
-Cannot be bound.
-FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## setvalue
 <!-- setValue -->
-Cannot be bound.
-This reads and writes the wasm heap through a raw address, which has no meaning in Haxe.
+verdict: cannot This reads and writes the wasm heap through a raw address, which has no meaning in Haxe.
 Values cross into FMOD through the typed haxefmod methods, and getters return values directly.

 ## getvalue
 <!-- getValue -->
-Cannot be bound.
-This reads and writes the wasm heap through a raw address, which has no meaning in Haxe.
+verdict: cannot This reads and writes the wasm heap through a raw address, which has no meaning in Haxe.
 Values cross into FMOD through the typed haxefmod methods, and getters return values directly.

 ## file_seek_1
 <!-- file_seek -->
-Cannot be bound.
-FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
+verdict: cannot FMOD runs file callbacks on its streaming and loading threads, and no Haxe target can execute code there.
 StudioSystem.loadBankFile, loadBankMemory, Sound.create, and Sound.fromPcm are the loading paths.

 ## reverb3d_getuserdata
 <!-- Reverb3D::getUserData -->
+verdict: bound
 haxefmod covers this with Reverb3D.setUserData() and getUserData().
 The value is any Haxe value, it lives on the Haxe side keyed by the handle, and the entry is dropped when the handle is released.
 ```haxe
 import haxefmod.core.Reverb3D;